Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 Bridging loans vs mortgages

-There are many types of scenarios in which borrowers will prefer the short-term nature of a bridge loan.
+There are many many scenarios in which borrowers will prefer the short-term nature of a bridge loan.
 And in some cases, it may be impossible to take out a mortgage on a property.
 For instance, if the property doesn’t have a working kitchen or bathroom, it will be deemed ‘unmortgageable’

 • The general rule of thumb is that you can secure the finance you need promptly, on the condition that you pay the loan back within the next 12 months, usually in a lump sum.
 This means that if you’re looking to flip a property or you’re downsizing, a bridging loan could be a suitable option.